What Are Migraines?

 Over-the-counter or prescription pain relievers can bring temporary relief for migraines.
 However, taking medication for too long can have serious side effects, including headaches caused by medication overuse, ulcers, and gastrointestinal tract bleeds.

 The prescription drug Triptan can help block pain pathways in the brain as a migraine treatment.
 Some other migraine treatment medications that can bring immediate relief include dihydroergotamine and Lasmiditan.

 Anti-nausea medication, such as Reglan and Compro, can also help relieve the gastrointestinal symptoms that sometimes accompany severe migraines.

 While not always possible, avoiding risks is a powerful way to prevent migraine headaches from occurring.
 Medication can also help treat chronic migraines.

 Some medicines that a doctor might prescribe to prevent severe migraines include:

 - Anti-seizure drugs

-If you are experiencing migraines, speak with a health practitioner for help finding treatment.
+If you are experiencing migraines, consult a health practitioner from J. Flowers Health Institute for help finding treatment.